vinq/vinq/README.md

 - Hi, I’m @vinq
-- I’m interested in good work.
+- I’m interested in good regular job.
-- How to reach me ...
-Send me mail or message.
+- Please, send me mail or message.

 <!---
 vinq/vinq is a special repository because its `README.md` (this file) appears on your GitHub profile.